oortsang/ISP_baseline_fork/README.md

-# Baseline Models for Solving the Inverse Scattering Problem (Under Construction: will be ready by tonight)
+# Baseline Models for Solving the Inverse Scattering Problem

-## TODO: examples, readme, classical methods, metrics

 ## Overview
 This repository currently contains four baseline deterministic models and the U-ViT diffusion model for solving the wideband inverse scattering problem.
 The models included are: